Home > Procycling

 Liège-Bastogne-Liège is the fourth among five Monuments in cycling.
 This race concludes the Spring Classis racing season in late April before the peloton goes to the first Grand Tour of the year, Giro d’Italia.

-The route is similar to Amstel Gold Race and La Flèche Wallonne, with short and punchy climbs.
+The route is similar to the Amstel Gold Race and La Flèche Wallonne, with short and punchy climbs.
 It’s the hardest among the three Ardennes Classics at 257km and more than 4,500m of climbing.

-The women’s version, Liège–Bastogne–Liège Femmes was first held in 2017 and won by Anna van der Breggen.
+The women’s version, Liège–Bastogne–Liège Femmes, was first held in 2017 and won by Anna van der Breggen.